ilpeppino/barcode-scanner/README.md

 ## Troubleshooting

-- **“Auth failed” in logs or UI** – Ensure the ingest token in `.env`, the dashboard input, and the mobile token all match exactly.
 - **Tasks no longer appear** – Revoked credentials cause `/scan` to emit an error banner.
 Delete `token.json` and restart to trigger OAuth; also confirm the selected list still exists.
 - **Mobile camera won’t start** – The device must load the page over HTTPS; use the provided TLS certs or set up your own trusted cert.
 - **Camera button disabled or errors** – Modern Chrome/Safari builds on HTTPS (or localhost) are required for `BarcodeDetector`.
 If unsupported, use the manual field or a USB scanner instead.